Autism Spectrum Disorder

 The disorder is so variable—affecting each person in very different ways—that it can be difficult to diagnose and treat.
 This variability is why autism is called a “spectrum” disorder.
 It spans the spectrum from mild to severe and includes a wide range of symptoms.

 NIH-funded scientists have been working to uncover the secrets of autism.
-They’ve identified that may boost the risk for autism.
+They’ve identified Stretches of DNA, a substance you inherit from your parents, that define characteristics such as how likely you are to get certain diseases. that may boost the risk for autism.
 They’ve developed therapies that can help many of those affected.
 And they’ve found that starting treatment as early as possible can lead to better outcomes.
 Still, there’s much more we need to learn about this complicated condition.

 About 1 in 88 children may have autism spectrum disorder, according to the U.S. Centers for Disease Control and Prevention.
 The number of affected children has been growing in recent years.
 Many researchers believe this increase is due to better diagnosis and awareness.
 Others suspect that yet-unknown factors may be partly to blame.

 Although the exact causes of autism are unclear, research suggests that both genes and the environment play important roles.
 Autism affects a child’s development in different ways, and so it’s known as a developmental disorder.

 Parents are often the first to suspect that something may not be quite right with their child’s development.
 They may notice their baby doesn’t make eye contact, becomes overly focused on certain objects or isn’t “babbling” like other children the same age.

 “A parent may first have concerns when a child is under 2 years of age,” says Dr. Connie Kasari, a child development expert at the University of California, Los Angeles.
 “A more certain diagnosis can usually be made by age 2, but some cases might not be clear until much later.”